Constraining parameters of low mass merging compact binary systems with Einstein Telescope alone: Results

 \subsubsection{Biases in recovery of the parameters of the binary}

-In order to check the accuracy of the algorithm in recovering the distributions of the binary parameters, we show the recovered median values of the distributions w.r.t source values for chirp mass $\mathcal{M}$, redshift $z$ and total mass $M$ in Figure \ref{fig:injvsmedian}.
-The blue contour in the plots enclose the 90\% probability region.
+In order to check the accuracy of the algorithm in recovering the distributions of the binary parameters, we show the recovered median values of the distributions with respect to source values for chirp mass $\mathcal{M}$, redshift $z$, and total mass $M$ in Fig. \ref{fig:injvsmedian}.
+The blue contour in the plots encloses the 90\% probability region.

-Figure \ref{fig:injchmhist} shows the distribution of recovered median values of the intrinsic chirp mass $\mathcal{M}_{median}$ w.r.t the actual source value $\mathcal{M}_s$ values.
+Figure \ref{fig:injchmhist} shows the distribution of recovered median values of the intrinsic chirp mass $\mathcal{M}_{median}$ with respect to the actual source value $\mathcal{M}_s$ values.
 It is seen that the chirp masses are recovered correctly over the whole range of source values.

-In the case of the median values of the redshift distribution, shown in Figure \ref{fig:injzhist}, we see that all cases detected with $z \gtrapprox 0.6$ are slightly underestimated.
-This can be explained due to the low SNR generated by these sources and hence the larger error associated with the SNR as per our prior assumption.
+In the case of the median values of the redshift distribution, shown in Fig. \ref{fig:injzhist}, we see that all cases detected with $z \gtrapprox 0.6$ are slightly underestimated.
+This can be explained due to the low SNR generated by these sources and, hence, the larger error associated with the SNR as per our prior assumption.
 A more detailed explanation of the origin of this bias is given in the Appendix.

 Figure \ref{fig:injMhist} shows the recovered median vs source value for the total mass $M$.
 We see that the recovered median values are overestimated over the whole range of source values.
 As mentioned earlier, we assume that $f_{max}$, which gives the value of redshifted total mass, is measured accurately.
 Since redshift is underestimated, we see the overestimation in the recovered total mass $M$ values.